 Distinctive Features.
 Students in the program join a community of learners made up of fellow students and faculty.
 Small class sizes allow students and faculty to work closely together, getting to know each other well.
 Students have opportunities to participate in summer research projects at Westmont and at other institutions.
 They help prepare and run an annual high school mathematics contest hosted by Westmont, and have opportunities to tutor in local schools.
-For more information on teacher preparation in mathematics, see p.
-92.
+For more information on teacher preparation in mathematics, see the "Education Program" section of the catalog.